reidhaegele/poke-firebase/README.md

 ```

 Inside of the `app.component.ts` file:
-Add the following import (The pokemon API service you just created):
+Add the following import (The pokémon API service you just created):
 ```ts
 import { PokeService } from './poke.service';
 ```